Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - The Application Manifest SHALL define the port to perform the readiness probe when the type is `grpc`, `tcp`, or `http-get`. (`/etc/holoscan/app.json#readiness.port`)

     - The value provided must be a valid port number ranging from 1 through 65535.
+(Please note that port numbers below 1024 are root-only priviliged ports.)

   - The Application Manifest SHALL define the path to perform the readiness probe when the type is `http-get` (`/etc/holoscan/app.json#readiness.path`).